Natan822/ud3-save-repair/README.md

 # UFC Undisputed 3 Save Repair
-This is a tool for repairing the checksums of UFC Undisputed 3's save files, allowing you to edit  save files and update its checksum or possibly repair corrupt save files to be usable again.
+This is a tool for repairing the checksums of UFC Undisputed 3 save files, allowing you to edit save files and update their checksums or possibly repair corrupt save files to make them valid again.

 ### Supported files
 - SYSTEM.DAT